 The experience still isn't totally fluid, and trying to figure out which skills are designed to work with the Show is still a hassle, but this is a great device to make the 'main' hub of your smart home.
 Sound is respectable, the 10.1-inch, 1280 x 800 screen dazzles and, at the end of the day, this is still Alexa running the show.

-The speakers also make it a strong music player in larger rooms and the screen is great for TV shows or video calls.
+The speakers also make it a strong music player in larger rooms and the screen is great for TV shows or and there's a camera for video calling.

 Also consider: The Show now comes in all shapes and sizes; so - depending on where you're going to put it - you might want to consider either the Echo Show 8 or the Echo Show 5.
 The clue is in the name for the display size on these Show alternatives.